-The Nazi Party is infamous for attempting cruel medical experiments during the Holocaust.
-Among the medical professionals brought on by the party were the monstrous Josef Mengele and his colleague, Sigmund Rascher.
+The Third Reich is infamous for, among numours other atrocities, conducting cruel medical experiments on Jewish prisoners during the Holocaust.
+Among the medical professionals hired by the party were the monstrous Josef Mengele and his colleague, Sigmund Rascher.

 Sigmund Rascher performed experiments at Dachau, one of Germany's largest concentration camps, from 1942 until 1944.
-He killed hundreds of his human subjects, all while insisting that he needed to use humans instead of lab rats or apes for his research to collect the best results.
+He slaughtered hundreds of his human subjects, insisting that he needed to use humans rather than animals for his research to collect the best results.

-Rascher's time in the Nazi SS was filled with chilling moments, such as the murder of his lab assistant, his arrest for kidnapping three children to pass off as his own, and that time he crafted saddles out of human skin.
+Rascher's time in the Nazi SS was filled with chilling moments, such as the slaying of his lab assistant, his arrest for abducting three children he planned to pass off as his own, and his crafting of saddles from human skin.

-Rascher began conducting experiments with air pressure to address the hazards of parachuting out of planes at very high altitudes.
-At the time, German planes attempting to discretely deposit agents would have to do so from 45,000 feet or higher, a very dangerous hight to drop a person from, considering parachutes couldn't be opened until the wearer reached 4,000 feet.
+Rascher began conducting experiments with air pressure to address the hazards of parachuting out of planes at high altitudes.
+At the time, German planes attempting to discretely deposit agents would have to do so from 45,000 feet or higher, a treacherous hight from which to drop a person, considering parachutes couldn't be opened until the wearer reached 4,000 feet.

 Rascher used prisoners from the Dachau concentration camp to conduct his experiment, placing them in a special pressurized chamber that mimicked the atmospheric conditions that paratroopers faced.

-Rascher knew that the air pressure experienced at 45,000 feet was extremely hazardous to human beings, but that didn't stop him from running 200 subjects through his machine.
-In the end, around 80 of them died from a variety of causes, namely heart and brain embolisms, though one man's lungs exploded.
+Despite Rascher's knowledge that the air pressure experienced at 45,000 feet was extremely hazardous to humans, he ran over 200 subjects through his machine.
+Ultimately, around 80 of them perished from various causes, namely heart and brain embolisms, though one man's lungs burst.

 Rascher used a substance called Polygal, made of beet and apple pectin, in experiments involving blood coagulation.
 He believed that if soldiers took tablets of this natural coagulant before battle, they would lose less blood if they were shot.

-To test this hypothesis, he would feed Dachau prisoners the tablets, shoot them, and essentially watch them bleed out.
-He also would routinely cut off limbs without anesthesia.
+To test this hypothesis, he would feed Dachau prisoners the tablets, fire at them, and essentially wait for them to bleed out.
+He would also routinely sever limbs without anesthesia.